 South Korea’s social distancing requirements are regularly reviewed and updated.
 You should check the South Korea Disease Control and Prevention Agency (KDCA) and Ministry of Health and Welfare websites (English) and follow local guidance.
 See Coronavirus

 The typhoon season normally runs from June to November.
-You should monitor the progress of approaching storms.
-See Natural disasters.
+You should monitor the Korean Meteorological Administration website and follow any advice given by the local authorities and the emergency services.
+See Natural disasters

-It’s not possible to enter North Korea from South Korea without special permission.
+It’s not possible to enter North Korea from South Korea.